ako/CsvServices/readme.md

 There is also a microflow action to import csv data from a url:

  ![Import csv from url microflow action][6]

+You can also import a csv file from a zip url:

+ ![Import csv from zip url microflow action][7]

 ### Export CSV